Insight: In attacker's argot, Londoners shocked to hear one of their own

 "He used to attend a few demonstrations and activities that we used to have in the past," Choudary told Reuters, adding he had not seen him for about two years.
 "When I knew him he was a very pleasant man, he was peaceful, unassuming and I don't think there's any reason to think he would do anything violent.

-"I would not consider him to be a member of the organization.
+"I would not consider him to be a member of the organisation.
 I don't think he was intellectually affiliated, he was a contact.
 He used to attend some stuff.

-Choudary did not recognize the other suspect but said he had not seen clear images of him.
+Choudary did not recognise the other suspect but said he had not seen clear images of him.

 Al-Muhajiroun gained notoriety for events to commemorate the September 11, 2001, attacks on the United States with leaflets that referred to the hijackers as "the Magnificent 19".
 Its Syrian-born founder Omar Bakri was banished from Britain in 2005.